 The Foolish conclusion

-Regardless of whether Buffett would ever buy Sherwin-Williams, we've learned that the company exhibits many of the characteristics of a quintessential Buffett investment: consistent earnings, high returns on equity with limited debt, tenured management, and a straightforward industry.
+So is Sherwin-Williams a Buffett stock?
+It could very well be.
+The company exhibits many of the quintessential characteristics of a Buffett investment: consistent earnings, high returns on equity with limited debt, tenured management, and a straightforward business.

-If you'd like to stay up to speed on the top news and analysis on Sherwin-Williams or any other stock, simply add it to your stock watchlist.
+To stay up to speed on the top news and analysis on Sherwin-Williams or any other stock, simply click here to add it to your stock watchlist.
 If you don't have one yet, you can create a watchlist of your favorite stocks.